 getting there

-options of getting to Capri
+options for getting to Capri

 During this trip, I based myself in Sorrento since I was visiting Pompeii and Herculaneum, and the Volcano Vesuvius.
 For that reason, purchasing a round-trip ferry ticket (Sorrento to Capri) from the ferry terminal in Sorrento, was the easiest and most affordable option.
-This also allowed me the opportunity to spend a couple of hours touring Capri by boat (once I arrived on the island) in a private gozzo with captain, but then afterward, I also had a few hours to explore the island of Capri before catching the ferry back to Sorrento later in the day.